 Where's the support?

 Obviously, a video conferencing service is not going to provide any level of support, will not be concerned about spotty performance and has no reason to apologize for any unplanned or planned downtime.
 It is what it is.
 Clearly a major difference, StarLeaf offers global support via its network of support centers in the UK, US, and Hong Kong, it is failsafe with full redundancy, has data centers all over the world and unlike a free service StarLeaf offers complete security for all calls.

 Clunky vs. easy to use

 On the face of it, Skype and its peers are easy to use; remember they've been designed for peer-to-peer consumer communications.
 But once they started dabbling with video and multiparty meetings, the user interface got a little clunky and not so intuitive.
-This cannot be said for StarLeaf, which delivers HD video conferencing and calling, managed from the cloud, that anyone can use and deploy without training or IT support.
+This cannot be said for StarLeaf, which delivers HD video conferencing and calling, along with instant messaging managed from the cloud, that anyone can use and deploy without training or IT support.
 It has been designed for today's workforce, is completely open and secure, connects anyone-to-anyone, on-demand, anytime and anywhere, giving individuals and teams all the flexibility they need to collaborate while on the move, at the office or from home.

 There you have it, if you are not concerned about performance and reliability, and you do not care to have a robust and feature rich solution, then 'free' video may well work for your business.
 On the other hand, if these are concerns for you and you are considering video enabling your teams, mobile workers, a line of business or just a few conference rooms then get in touch for a demonstration.